-6.2.4 Operation via Pfeiffer Vacuum display and control unit
+6.2.4 Operation via Pfeiffer Vacuum display and control units

-The connection of a Pfeiffer Vacuum display and control panel permits the controlling of the turbopump via the parameters fixed in the electronic drive unit.
+The connection of a Pfeiffer Vacuum display and control device permits the controlling of the turbopump via the parameters fixed in the electronic drive unit.

-Instructions for operation with display and control unit
+Use a display and control unit

-- 1. When handling the Pfeiffer Vacuum display and control unit, observe the associated operating instructions: - "DCU" operating instructions available from the Download Center. - "HPU" operating instructions available from the Download Center. - 2.
-Observe the electronic drive unit operating instructions included in the scope of delivery for the turbonumn - 3.
+- 1. When handling the Pfeiffer Vacuum display and control unit, observe the associated operating instructions: - Operating instructions available from the Download Center. - Observe the electronic drive unit operating instructions included in the scope of delivery for the turbopump. - 3.
 Connect the display and control unit to the connection "RS-485" on the electronic drive unit.